- Location-based technology uses the real-time location of your customers from their mobile devices to provide information to your business.

-Here's a look at some of the most successful ways location-based technology is being put to use.
+Here are some ways location-based technology is being put to use by businesses.

 Time and attendance software